Last updated on May 7th, 2021

 - Hydrogen peroxide 10 vols solution

 The amounts given are sufficient for 1 test with positive and negative controls.
 Prepare fresh as follows:

 Dissolve the aminophenazone in the alcohol solution and immediately before use add the acetic acid.
 Mix well.

-- Do not eat red meat before testing for occult blood test.
-Red meat in the diet can give false positive test result.
+- Do not eat red meat before testing for the occult blood test.
+Red meat in the diet can give false-positive test results.

 Procedure of Occult Blood Test (Chemical Method):